Prayer flags, a campsite and the snowy Himalayas on the Annapurna Trekking Circuit in Nepal.

 The Annapurna Massif, complete with Buddhist prayer flags.
 Photo: iStock I Cezary Wotjkowski

-Annapurna I is actually the tenth highest mountain in the world.
-It’s in the history books as the first mountain ever summited over 8000m, thanks to French mountaineer Maurice Herzog and his team in 1950.
+Annapurna I is in the history books for two main reasons.
+Firstly, it was the first mountain ever summited over 8000m, by French mountaineer Maurice Herzog and his team in 1950.
 On a grimmer note, Annapurna I also has the greatest fatality rate of all 14 eight-thousander mountains.
-There’s a jaw-dropping ratio of 34 deaths per 100 safe returns.
+There’s a ratio of 34 deaths per 100 safe returns.
 Hence why most people go around it, rather than up it.

 Annapurna Circuit Trek | Much Better Adventures